microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/teamworkdevice-list.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Get the list of all Teams [teamworkDevices](../resources/teamworkdevice.md) provisioned for the tenant.
+Get the list of all Microsoft Teams [teamworkDevices](../resources/teamworkdevice.md) provisioned for the tenant.

->**Note:** API requirements under the `/beta` version are subject to change.
-Licensing or payment requirements may apply for this API when made available for production use.
+**Note:** Licensing or payment requirements may apply for this API when made available for production use.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).